-The Company has identified the primary performance obligations within the Kite agreement as: (1) a license to the technology along with the stand by ready obligation to perform research services, and (2) the on-going research services.
+The Company has identified the primary performance obligations within the Kite agreement as: (1) a license to the technology along with the stand-ready obligation to perform research services, and (2) the ongoing research services.
 Revenue from the upfront license fee relates to access to the license and Company's obligation to stand-ready to perform such research services as additional targets are selected by Kite.
 As a result of this obligation to perform research services when and if requested throughout the duration of the contract, the fee for the license and the stand-ready obligation will be recognized over time on a straight-line basis through June 2024, the estimated period of the stand-ready obligation.
 Revenue from the reimbursable costs related to the integrated service deliverable is recognized as the research services are performed.
 Related costs and expenses under these arrangements have historically approximated the revenues recognized.
-The estimated period of performance and project cost is reviewed quarterly and adjusted, as needed, to reflect the Company's current assumptions regarding the timing of its deliverables.
-As of December 31, 2019, and 2018 the Company had deferred revenue of \$106.5 million and \$131.5 million, respectively, related to this agreement.
+The estimated period of performance is reviewed quarterly and adjusted, as needed, to reflect the Company's current assumptions regarding the timing of its deliverables.
+As of December 31, 2020, and 2019 the Company had deferred revenue of \$81.4 million and \$106.5 million, respectively, related to this agreement.